pauliusbaulius/lil_analytics/README.md

 .gdpr <user mention>
-    delete all messages in the called channel by mentioned user. no undo. handle with care.
+    delete all messages in the called channel by mentioned user. no undo. handle with care. very slow, since all messages have to be iterated. might take DAYS to complete. discord rate-limits history iteration :^)

 .c <a;b;c>
     choose between choices separated by ";"